tsutsu/accessory/README.md

 Traverses the first element of an array.

 Using `FirstAccessor` with `put_in` will *overwrite* the existing first element of an array, *not* insert a new element.
-If you want to insert a new element at the beginning of the array, use `.before_first`.
+If you want to insert a new element at the beginning of the array, see `BetwixtAccessor`.

 ### `LastAccessor`